Lake Mineral Wells State Park & Trailway

 Things to Do

 Activities include camping, lake swimming (unsupervised), fishing, boating (no skiing/tubing or jet skis permitted), rock climbing (climbers and rappellers must check in at headquarters), mountain biking, equestrian camping, horseback riding (visitors must provide their own horses) and hiking.
+Screened shelters and group facilities are also available.
 Note: Trails may be closed during wet weather.
 Climbing is prohibited when the rock formations are wet.
 (Call the park to verify climbing area is open, if it has rained within 48 hours of your planned arrival.)

 A concession operation at the park rents flat bottom boats with trolling motors, canoes, kayaks, and rowboats.
-Contact them at (940) 325-7152 for more information.
+Call (940) 325-7152 for more information.

 This park participates in the Angler Education “Tackle Loaner Program”; individuals can borrow rods, reels and tackle boxes with hooks, sinkers and bobbers.

 The new Lone Star Amphitheater provides a great venue for a variety of natural and cultural interpretive programs, which include cowboy history through music and poetry, astronomy programs, storytelling, ranger talks and other programs.
 The park also offers programs like Kid’s Wilderness Survival, guided trail walks, wildflower walks and other nature programs.
 We provide talks and activities to school, scout, church and youth groups.
 Arrangements can be made by contacting David Owens, park interpreter.